Cafeteria: College cafeteria

 In American English, a college cafeteria is a cafeteria intended for college students.
-In British English it is often called the refectory.
+In British English, it is often called the refectory.
 These cafeterias can be a part of a residence hall or in a separate building.
-Many of these colleges employ their own students to work in the cafeteria.
-The number of meals served to students varies from school to school, but is normally around 21 meals per week.
+Many of these colleges employ their students to work in the cafeteria.
+The number of meals served to students varies from school to school but is normally around 21 meals per week.
 Like normal cafeterias, a person will have a tray to select the food that they want, but (at some campuses) instead of paying money, pays beforehand by purchasing a meal plan.

 The method of payment for college cafeterias is commonly in the form of a meal plan, whereby the patron pays a certain amount at the start of the semester and details of the plan are stored on a computer system.
 Student ID cards are then used to access the meal plan.
 Meal plans can vary widely in their details and are often not necessary to eat at a college cafeteria.
-Typically, the college tracks students' usage of their plan by counting the number of predefined meal servings, points, dollars or number of buffet dinners.
+Typically, the college tracks students' plan usage by counting the number of predefined meal servings, points, dollars, or buffet dinners.
 The plan may give the student a certain number of any of the above per week or semester and they may or may not roll over to the next week or semester.

-Many schools offer several different options for using their meal plans.
-The main cafeteria is usually where most of the meal plan is used but smaller cafeterias, cafés, restaurants, bars or even fast food chains located on campus, on nearby streets, or in the surrounding town or city may accept meal plans.
-A college cafeteria system often has a virtual monopoly on the students due to an isolated location or a requirement that residence contracts include a full meal plan.

-Taiwanese cafeteria

-There are many self-service Bento shops in Taiwan.

-The store will put the dishes in the self-service area for the customers to pick up by themselves.
-After the customers choose, they will go to the cashier to check out; many stores will use the staff to visually check the amount of food when assessing the price, and some stores will use the method of weighing.